pareespathak/obstacle-avoiding-robot/README.md

 ABOUT THE BOT

-Bot can be used as remote control car using mobile . obstacle avoider feature is for automatic diven non go to goal mode . line following and obstacle avoider mode cannot be used at a time. they can be used simulteniously according to requirment.
+The bot can be used as a remote control car using mobile. obstacle avoider feature is for automatically driven non go to goal mode. line following and obstacle avoider mode cannot be used at a time. they can be used simultaneously according to requirements.
-Delay can be adjusted according to the power of motors and  surface of environment where the  bot is used.
+Delay can be adjusted according to the power of motors and the surface of the environment where the bot is used.

 Hardware components used

-1. arduino uno
+1. Arduino Uno
-2. bluetooth module Hc-05
+2. Bluetooth module Hc-05
 3. dc motors x 2
 4. castor wheel
 5. l293d motor driver ic
-6. ultrasonoc sensor module
+6. ultrasonic sensor module
 7. servo motor
 8. jumper wires
 9. mobile phone

-** mobile application can be downloaded from the repository .** application contains other features like
+** mobile application can be downloaded from the repository .**
+The application contains other features like
 1. line follower mode.
-2. slow motion mode
+2. slow-motion mode
-which can be used by adding hardware components like IR proximity sensors .
+which can be used by adding hardware components like IR proximity sensors.

  libraries include

-1. servo.h // to run the servo motor .
+1. servo.h // to run the servo motor.
-2. motor shield library (optionl if using any shield)
+2. motor shield library (optional if using any shield)
-3. newping .h (optional for calculating distances) pins declaration of arduino m1,m2     == right motor , m3,m4     == left motor, trig,echo == pins of ultarsonic sensor,
+3. newping .h (optional for calculating distances) pins declaration of Arduino m1,m2     == right motor , m3,m4     == left motor, trig,echo == pins of ultrasonic sensor,
 head      == servo motor,

-line following mode can be included at text '6' recieved by bluetooth module. about obstacle avoider functon are set according to the distance range calculated by the ultrasonic sensor. if there is noise and random false values is detected by the sensor , reset the mode by clicking obstacle avoider mode on the application. end
+line following mode can be included at text '6' received by the Bluetooth module. about obstacle avoider
+The function is set according to the distance range calculated by the ultrasonic sensor. if there is noise and random false values are detected by the sensor, reset the mode by clicking obstacle avoider mode on the application. end